 F=ma, where F is the force, m is the mass, and a is the acceleration

 When outside and a constant force acts on a body, it causes acceleration, thus changing its velocity at a constant rate.
-It accelerates based on the direction of the force which acted to it.
+It accelerates based on the direction of the force which acted on it.
 On the other hand, if the object is already at a constant speed, the body might speed up, slow down, or change its direction depending on the intensity and the direction of the external force.

 - Newton’s Third Law of Motion